sohel40b/LaravelMongoDBDocker/README.md

 This repository provides you a development environment without requiring you to install PHP, a web server, and any other server software on your local machine.
 For this, it requires only Docker.

-### Installation

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

 ### Version

 - PHP > 8.2.12